mancho-devs/finik-ios-sdk/README.md

     - [PaymentMethod.ALL] - Shows all available methods (APP + QR)
     - [PaymentMethod.APP] - Mobile application payment only
     - [PaymentMethod.QR] - QR code payment only
+- **enableShimmer**: Controls the visibility of the shimmer animations in the app.
 - **enableShare**: Controls the visibility of the share button in the app bar.
 - **tapableSupportButtons**: Controls whether support buttons are interactive.
 - **onBackPressed**: A function triggered when the back button is pressed.
 Useful for